 These best mics typically have increased sensitivity and can withstand loud noises making them the preferred choice for live performances where there may be a lot of sound happening at once.

-Unlike condenser microphones, dynamic mic uses wire coils to amplify signal picked up by its diaphragm instead of capacitors, which makes it ideal due to less interference from ambient noise present when recording audio.
+Unlike condenser microphone, dynamic mic uses wire coils to amplify signal picked up by this mic diaphragm instead of capacitors, which makes it ideal due to less interference from ambient noise present when recording studio vocals.

-Dynamic microphones are an excellent option for live performances because they can withstand high sound pressure levels.
+Best Dynamic microphones are an excellent option for live performances because they can handle high SPL (high sound pressure levels).